 So what fruit can be grown in Yavapai County?

-If the weather cooperates and gophers and worms don’t ruin the crop, you can expect to find the following local fruits at the market between June and October:
+If the weather cooperates and gophers and worms don’t ruin the crop, you can expect to find the following local fruits in limited supply at the market between June and October:

 - asian pears